collectionspace/cspace-ui.js/docs/developer/GettingStarted.md

 To install the cspace-ui source code on your development system:

-- [Clone this repository](https://help.github.com/articles/cloning-a-repository/) from GitHub by running `git clone`.
+- [Clone this repository](https://help.github.com/articles/cloning-a-repository/) from GitHub using the `git clone` command.
   ```
   $ git clone https://github.com/collectionspace/cspace-ui.js.git
   ```

-- Download JavaScript dependencies by running `npm install` in the local repository.
+- Download the required JavaScript dependencies by running `npm install` in the local repository.
   ```
-  $ cd cspace-ui.js.git
+  $ cd cspace-ui.js
   $ npm install
   ```
+  This will create a node_modules directory containing the downloaded dependencies.

 - Run tests.
 This will start a web browser, execute the tests, close the browser, and report the results in your terminal.
   ```
   $ npm test
   ```

 If the tests succeed, your development environment is ready.

 ## Running the Application